Food Access and Agriculture

 Top Crops by Acreage

-Data on top crops by acreage confirms that the majority of fields are planted with grasses.
+Data on top crops by acreage confirms that most fields are planted with grasses.
 In terms of harvested acreage, grasses (annual ryegrass, perennial ryegrass, and tall fescue) dominated from 2004 to 2009 with the top three spots, and since then other hay and wheat have increased to greater acreage than perennial ryegrass and tall fescue.

 Price and Production Trends

-As depicted in these maps, the distribution of agricultural products and other land cover varies across the region.
-It is important to note that the data are obtained via satellite imagery from the USDA National Agricultural Statistics Service (USDA NASS), causing under-representation of aquaculture due to the fact that the USDA NASS does not incorporate the ocean in its data.
+As depicted in these maps, the distribution of agricultural products and other land cover varies across the Region.
+It is important to note that the data are obtained via satellite imagery from the USDA National Agricultural Statistics Service (USDA NASS), causing under-representation of aquaculture since USDA NASS does not incorporate the ocean in its data.

-The majority of crops in the region are not edible, but important to the economy.
-(To explore this more, visit Food Access and Agriculture.)
+Most crops in the Region are not edible, but are important to the economy.
 And a majority of the edible crops are exported.
-This map shows the distribution of households in our region that are more than one mile (urban) or more than ten miles (rural) from a supermarket or large grocery store, and do not have access to a vehicle.
+This map shows the distribution of households in our Region that are more than one mile (urban) or more than ten miles (rural) from a supermarket or large grocery store, and do not have access to a vehicle.
 The distribution is shown by Census tract, with the darkest areas representing the largest numbers of households.
 The map also shows the locations of farmers markets, farm stands, and Community Supported Agriculture (CSA) programs.
 For more information about vehicle access and transportation in the region, see Connectivity.

 What Do We Mean by ‘Urban’ and ‘Rural’?
 Rural areas are defined by the Census Bureau as sparsely populated with fewer than 2,500 people.
 Urban areas are those more than 2,500 people.
 A census tract is urban if the geographic center of the tract is in an area with more than 2,500 people; all other tracts are rural.